 The Special Unit Holder has invested \$1,000 in the Operating Partnership and has been issued a special class of limited partnership units as part of the overall consideration for the services to be provided by the Advisor.
 In addition, the Special Unit Holder is entitled to receive a performance participation distribution from the Operating Partnership, subject to certain terms and calculations as defined within the amended Operating Partnership agreement.
 Such allocation (the "Performance Participation Allocation") is paid in cash annually and accrued monthly.
-As of June 30, 2022, the Special Unit Holder is entitled to \$7,350,284, pursuant to the Performance Participation Allocation, \$785,783 of which were paid by the Company in January 2022.
-The outstanding amounts of \$6,564,501 of Performance Participation Allocation has been included as a component of Distributions payable on the accompanying consolidated balance sheet.
-The Special Unit Holder investment in the Operating Partnership, including the Performance Participation Allocation, have been recorded as components of Non-controlling interests in subsidiaries on the consolidated balance sheets as of June 30, 2022 and December 31, 2021, respectively.
+As of June 30, 2023, the Special Unit Holder is entitled to \$9,553,541, pursuant to the Performance Participation Allocation, which has been paid in full by the Company as of the first quarter of 2023.
+The Special Unit Holder investment in the Operating Partnership, including the Performance Participation Allocation, have been recorded as components of Non-controlling interests in subsidiaries on the consolidated balance sheets as of June 30, 2023 and December 31, 2022, respectively.

-GSR Interest in the SF Property SPE
+Non-controlling interest in the SF Property SPE

 Based on the Company's consolidation analysis, which was performed in accordance with ASC 810 as described in the "Variable Interest Entities" section of Note 2 - Summary of Significant Accounting Policies, management has determined that the Company is the primary beneficiary of the SF Property SPE.
 Accordingly, the Company has consolidated the SF Property SPE.
-As of June 30, 2022, the Company's ownership interest in the SF Property SPE was 75%, and GSR's interest was 25%.
-GSR's total ownership interest of \$2,811,888 has been recorded as a component of Non-controlling interests in subsidiaries on the Company's unaudited consolidated balance sheet as of June 30, 2022.
+As of June 30, 2023, the Company's ownership interest in the SF Property SPE was 75%, and Graham Street Realty ("GSR") interest was 25%.
+GSR's total ownership interest of \$2,769,298 has been recorded as a component of Noncontrolling interests in subsidiaries on the Company's unaudited consolidated balance sheet as of June 30, 2023.